 - Calculate with timer – performs a normal recalculation (like F9) but tells you how long it took.
-Useful when you are trying to speed up your model and wish to compare alternative formulas for calculations to see which is quicker.
+Useful when you are trying to speed up your model and wish to compare alternative calculations to see which is quicker.

 - Force full recalculation – does the same as the shortcut mentioned above but with a mouse-click instead of the 4-key combination shortcut.